Last Updated on April 3, 2021 by Bruce

 If you always bring the string to the exact place on your face you will avoid vertical parallax.
 I know that sounds complicated, but Olympic archery is complicated so get used to it.

-Alright I think you have it now, this are 3 steps you should do when you are asking how to aim with recurve bow:
+3 steps you should do to aim with a recurve bow:

-1. Always draw back to the same place on you face
+1. Always drawback to the same place on your face

 2. Align your string somewhere parallel on your bow, and;